 W. Michael Gillette

 Mick Gillette served for nearly nine years on the Oregon Court of Appeals, and then served 25 years on the Oregon Supreme Court before joining Schwabe.
 Prior to that, he was the State of Oregon’s chief appellate lawyer.
 He has participated in thousands of appeals and written hundreds of legal opinions.

 Mick uses his extensive litigation background to assist other Schwabe attorneys concerning virtually any client legal question that may arise.
 He is the “go-to” person when any of his colleagues want to know, “How would a judge be likely to react to this idea or argument?”
 In addition, he provides focus in particular areas—administrative and government law, for example—in which he has a personal background.
 He has taught administrative law, including rule-making and its vulnerabilities to litigation, to judges at the National Judicial College for over 40 years.
 As a veteran appellate practitioner, he writes briefs and argues appeals concerning the broadest possible range of subjects.
 Mick has argued cases in the Oregon appellate courts, the Ninth Circuit Court of Appeals, and the Supreme Court of the United States.
-He has also achieved important victories for clients in the judicial and lawyer discipline contexts.
+He has also achieved important victories for clients in the judicial and lawyer-discipline contexts.

 - Assisted in litigation between a church and its national organization over who owns the land on which the church is built.